open-telemetry/opentelemetry-java-contrib/disk-buffering/README.md

 # Disk buffering

-This module provides signal exporter wrappers that intercept and store signals in files which can be sent later on demand.
+This module provides exporters that store telemetry data in files which can be sent later on demand.
 A high level description of how it works is that there are two separate processes in place, one for writing data in disk, and one for reading/exporting the previously stored data.